At a glance

 - UNESCO World Heritage: Jungfrau-Aletsch

 ‘Valais – carved into your heart in stone’ is a slogan which will be familiar to many Swiss people.
 It sounds a little wild, making it an excellent fit with the region’s rugged, craggy landscape.
 ‘Rugged’ is also a word used to describe the people who live in these mountains, but they soon warm up and are actually very hospitable.

 German-speaking Swiss associate Valais with white wine, fondue and raclette; skiing; hiking and the Matterhorn.
 In actual fact this bilingual region in southwestern Switzerland has far more to offer than just its famous culinary specialities and classic destinations such as Zermatt or Crans-Montana.
+Here you will find some of the best hotels in Switzerland.
 Read on to discover some of its less well-known attractions.